 Types of Car Accidents Where Fault Gets Complicated

 While some accidents have clear-cut fault, others are more complex.
-Here are some scenarios where determining fault can be tricky:
+Here are some scenarios where determining fault can be tricky:- Multi-Vehicle Pileups: When multiple cars are involved, it can be challenging to determine who started the chain reaction.

 - Left-Turn Accidents: These often happen when one car is turning left and the other is going straight.
 Fault can depend on factors like traffic signals and right-of-way.